-CYP2C19 poor metabolizers - In CYP2C19 poor metabolizers, citalopram steady state C{max} and AUC was ncreased by 68% and 107%, respectively.
-Citalopram 20 mg/day is the maximum reco CYP2C19 poor metabolizers due to the risk of QT prolongation (see WARNINGS and DOSAGE AND ADMINISTRATION)
+CYP2C19 poor metabolizers - In CYP2C19 poor metabolizers, citalopram steady state C{max} and AUC was increased by 68% and 107%, respectively.
+Citalopram 20 mg/day is the maximum recommended dose in CYP2C19 poor metabolizers due to the risk of QT prolongation (see WARNINGS and DOSAGE AND ADMINISTRATION).